DoDucNhan/regex_pattern_web/README.md

 # Regex Pattern Matching and Replacement Web Application

 This project is a web application built using Django and React for regex pattern matching and replacement in CSV files.
 It integrates a Large Language Model (LLM) from [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) to convert natural language descriptions into regex patterns.
+A brief demonstration can be found [here](https://drive.google.com/file/d/1ywDRVDhIErjTG_BLwSeFe11rq8na32fp/view?usp=sharing).

 ## Installation